Singapore Airlines Flight 321: Aftermath

 9V-SWM parked at Singapore Changi Airport, on 5 June 2024, in the aftermath of the accident.

 After the accident, Singapore Airlines announced it would modify its cabin service routines.
 In addition to the suspension of hot beverage service when the seat belt sign was on, the meal service would also be suspended.
 The current policy of crew members securing all loose items and equipment in the cabin during poor weather conditions would continue.
-The airline offered compensation payments of $10,000 U.S. dollars to victims with minor injuries and an "advance payment" of $25,000 U.S. dollars for those seriously injured as well as further discussions to meet "their specific circumstances".
+The airline offered compensation payments of $10,000 US dollars to victims with minor injuries and an "advance payment" of $25,000 US dollars for those seriously injured as well as further discussions to meet "their specific circumstances".
 It also offered a full fare refund and $1,000 Singapore dollars to all passengers on board to cover immediate expenses and arrangements for relatives to fly to Bangkok where requested.

-On 22 May 2024, the CEO of Singapore Airlines Goh Choon Phong apologized for what happened on Flight SQ321 and expressed condolences while pledging full cooperation with the ongoing investigation.
+On 22 May 2024, the CEO of Singapore Airlines Goh Choon Phong apologised for what happened on Flight SQ321 and expressed condolences while pledging full cooperation with the ongoing investigation.
 Condolences were also issued by Singaporean Prime Minister Lawrence Wong and President Tharman Shanmugaratnam.

 The accident aircraft was subsequently cleared to continue flying, and returned to Singapore on 26 May.
 It subsequently completed a functional flight check on 23 July in preparation for a return to service.
 On 27 July, the aircraft returned to service and resumed operations, flying from Singapore to Shanghai as SQ830.
 A Singapore Airlines spokesperson stated that the aircraft also "met the safety requirements set by the aircraft manufacturer, passed stringent safety checks by SIA’s engineering and flight operations teams, and successfully completed a functional check flight before its return to service."

+Legal cases

+As of August 2026, eight people, including the widow of the passenger who died, have sued Singapore Airlines for damages in United Kingdom.